University of North Texas System

 The University of North Texas System is a public university system headquartered in Dallas, Texas.
-It is the administrative overseer of three otherwise autonomous Texas institutions of higher learning: the University of North Texas, a comprehensive research institution based in Denton; the University of North Texas Health Science Center in Fort Worth; and the University of North Texas at Dallas in South- and Downtown Dallas.
+It is the administrative overseer of three otherwise autonomous Texas institutions of higher learning: the University of North Texas, a research institution based in Denton; the University of North Texas Health Science Center in Fort Worth; and the University of North Texas at Dallas in South- and Downtown Dallas.

 History

 The UNT Regents initially created the system in 1980 to optimize management with the Texas College of Osteopathic Medicine, which, 5 years earlier (September 1, 1975) became part of UNT by way of merger.
 As a reflection of growth, the UNT System was formalized in 2003 by the 78th Texas Legislature.

 Constituent institutions

 University of North Texas

-The University of North Texas, the System's flagship institution, a four-year general education university in Denton, Texas.
+The University of North Texas (UNT), the System's flagship institution, a four-year general education university in Denton, Texas.
+As of Fall 2023, UNT has 46,940 students.

 University of North Texas Health Science Center

-The University of North Texas Health Science Center (UNTHSC) is a graduate-level institution which includes the Texas College of Osteopathic Medicine (TCOM), the Graduate School of Biomedical Sciences, the School of Public Health, the School of Health Professions, and the UNT System College of Pharmacy.
+The University of North Texas Health Science Center (UNTHSC) is primarily a graduate-level institution which includes the Texas College of Osteopathic Medicine (TCOM), the School of Biomedical Sciences, the School of Public Health, the School of Health Professions, the UNT System College of Pharmacy, and the School of Nursing.
+UNTHSC started its first bachelors program in 2022.